 - Raise your heel as high as possible and slowly lower it until you feel pain in your calf muscle.

-2. Single-Leg Dumbbell Standing Calf Raises
+2. Single-leg Standing Calf Raises

 - Place a stepper on the floor against the wall.